 To terminate the app’s access to your account, simply click on the Remove button.
 It’s as simple as that.

-Google collects a lot of information from you activities online, you need to be aware of all that and periodically review your settings in Chrome Browser as well as checking your Gmail account.
+Google collects a lot of information from your activities online, you need to be aware of all that and periodically review your settings in Chrome Browser as well as checking your Gmail account.

-I hope this was useful to you, and that you now taking the actions to start cleaning up your Gmail account and select the settings that works for you.
+I hope this was useful to you, and that you now taking the actions to start cleaning up your Gmail account and select the settings that work for you.